0day-ci/xen/docs/misc/xen-command-line.markdown

 As the virtualisation is not 100% safe, don't use the vpmu flag on production systems (see http://xenbits.xen.org/xsa/advisory-163.html)!

+### vwfi
+> `= trap | native

+> Default: `trap`

+WFI is the ARM instruction to "wait for interrupt".
+WFE is similar and means "wait for event".
+This option, which is ARM specific, changes the way guest WFI and WFE are implemented in Xen.
+By default, Xen traps both instructions.
+In the case of WFI, Xen blocks the guest vcpu; in the case of WFE, Xen yield the guest vcpu.
+When setting vwfi to `native`, Xen doesn't trap either instruction, running them in guest context.
+Setting vwfi to `native` reduces irq latency, but leads to suboptimal scheduling decisions.

 ### watchdog
 > `= force | <boolean>`